 [So Minsky and Papert were basically saying, "Frank.
-You're telling us this machine is going to be conscious of its own existence but it can't do XOR?"]
+You're telling us this machine is going to be conscious of its own existence but it can't do XOR?"] []

 [The book had a devastating effect on the field.
 After its publication, almost no research was done on neural net-like ideas for a decade, a time we now call the "AI Winter."
-Shortly after the book was published, Frank Rosenblatt died.]
+Shortly after the book was published, Frank Rosenblatt died.
+Officially, he died in a boating accident.
+But I think he died of a broken heart.]

-[One thing I don't understand is why the book was so fatal when there are several almost obvious ways to get around the XOR problem.
+[One thing I don't understand is why the book was so fatal when there are some almost obvious ways to get around this problem.
 Here's the easiest.]

-If you add one new quadratic feature, x_1x_2 , XOR is linearly separable in 3D.
+If you add one new quadratic feature, $x_1x_2$ , XOR is linearly separable in 3D.